Reduce AP exceptions by 30% with the SMART Accounts Payable Goals Checklist

 Integration capabilities

 The life-blood of successful implementation lies in smooth connections with your existing systems.
-Your ideal invoice processing solution must work perfectly with your accounting software, ERP systems, and payment platforms.
+Your ideal invoice processing automation solution must work perfectly with your accounting software, ERP systems, and payment platforms.
 Look past simple compatibility claims and get into whether the integration offers two-way data sync that cuts out duplicate entries.
 The solution should offer open APIs that give you flexibility as your tech setup grows.

 Scalability and support

-A good invoice automation system should expand with your business without slowing down.
+A good invoice processing automation system should expand with your business without slowing down.
 The platform must handle more invoices during busy times while maintaining its speed.
 Beyond technical growth, you need to assess support options – from setup help and training resources to ongoing problem-solving assistance.
 Having detailed documentation, webinars, and quick-response support channels makes a big difference in your long-term success.

 Vendor reputation and reviews

 Features aren’t everything – you need to break down potential providers’ track records.
 Look up customer feedback from businesses that match your size and industry.
-Check case studies that show successful setups in similar environments.
+Check case studies that show successful setups of the software in similar environments.
 The vendor’s financial health and dedication to product improvement through regular updates also matter.
 This research teaches you about reliability and service quality that sales pitches won’t show.

 Step 1: Assess current processes: